 Stratford upon Avon is perfect for a Spring or Easter break.
-Explore Stratford's historic town centre with its beautiful architecture, riverside setting and excellent choice of restaurants, pubs, cafes and interesting independent shops.
+Explore Stratford's picturesque town centre with its fine historic buildings, beautiful riverside setting and excellent choice of restaurants, pubs, cafes and interesting independent shops.
 Visit Shakespeare's Family Homes with special events and exhibitions.
 Discover delightful riverside walks through parks and gardens along the banks of the beautiful River Avon and enjoy a sightseeing cruise aboard an original Edwardian pleasure launch.
-See As You Like It or The Taming of the Shrew at the Royal Shakespeare Theatre and take a trip up the Theatre Tower or a Theatre Tour.
-From 24 March, enjoy the weekly Sunday Upmarket in Bridge Street in the town centre, selling a variety of interesting gifts, crafts and street food.
+See The Winter's Tale and The Comedy of Errors at the world famous Royal Shakespeare Theatre.
+Take a trip up the Theatre Tower or a Theatre Tour.
+Enjoy weekend town centre markets markets selling a variety of interesting gifts, crafts and street food.

 Heritage Mews is a luxury two bedroom holiday cottage comfortably accommodating three guests (plus one infant in a cot).
-The cottage enjoys an excellent central yet peaceful location in Stratford's Old Town - close to the River Avon and a 10 minute stroll from the town centre, restaurants, shops and theatres.
+The cottage enjoys an excellent central yet peaceful location in Stratford's Old Town - close to the River Avon and a 5 to 10 minute stroll to the town centre, restaurants, shops and theatres.
 Awarded a Visit England 5 Star Gold Award for "exceptional quality of accommodation and customer service", this beautifully appointed cottage is ideal for discerning couples and small families wanting to enjoy everything that this unique historic town has to offer.

 "A lovely house in a great location - We had a lovely Easter weekend in Stratford upon Avon, and this was the ideal place to stay.
 The owners could not have been more welcoming, and their house was spotlessly clean and beautifully presented.
 The house was just a short walk from all the shops and attractions in the town, ideal for our theatre visit.
 The courtyard garden was a colourful haven, perfect for a relaxing glass of red in the evening!
 I think Val and Simon have provided just about everything one could possibly need in a holiday home from home.